gerassimos/dgs19/resources/iot-c/Readme.md

     8. `COLLECTOR_SCHEDULER_ENABLED`: boolean flag, if set to `false` the main collector scheduler will NOT start
     9. `spring_profiles_default`: set the default spring profile.
 Valid values are: *dev*
     10. `spring_profiles_active`: set the active spring profile.
 Valid values are: *dev*
+    11. `GRPC_SERVER_SIMPLE_PORT`: set the port for the simple additional code created grpc server != grpc server created from grpc-server-spring-boot-starter

  - **dgs19/iot-collector-ui**
    1. `LOG_LEVEL`: to set the log level.
 Valid values are: *INFO*, *DEBUG* and *TRACE*